MicrosoftDocs/visualstudio-docs/docs/install/update-a-network-installation-of-visual-studio.md

 ## How to update a network layout

+> [!IMPORTANT]
+> These instructions assume that you've previously created a network installation layout.
+For more information about how to do so, see the [Create a network installation of Visual Studio](create-a-network-installation-of-visual-studio.md) page.

 To refresh your network install share so that it includes the latest updates, run the `--layout` command to incrementally download updated packages.

 ::: moniker range="vs-2017"

-**New in 15.3**: If you selected a partial layout when you first created the network layout, those settings are saved.
+**New in 15.3**: If you selected a partial layout when you [first created the network layout](create-a-network-installation-of-visual-studio.md), those settings are saved.
 Any future layout commands use the previous options plus any new options that you specify.
 But if you are using a layout of an earlier version, you should use the same command-line parameters that you used when you first created the network install layout (in other words, the same workloads and languages) to update its content.

 ::: moniker-end

 ::: moniker range="vs-2019"

-If you selected a partial layout when you first created the network layout, those settings are saved.
+If you selected a partial layout when you [first created the network layout](create-a-network-installation-of-visual-studio.md), those settings are saved.
 Any future layout commands use the previous options plus any new options that you specify.

 ::: moniker-end